bpg/terraform-provider-proxmox/docs/data-sources/virtual_environment_vm2.md

 ---
 layout: page
 title: proxmox_virtual_environment_vm2
-parent: Resources
+parent: Data Sources
 subcategory: Virtual Environment
 description: |-
-  This is an experimental implementation of a Proxmox VM resource using Plugin Framework.It is a Proof of Concept, highly experimental and will change in future.
-It does not support all features of the Proxmox API for VMs and MUST NOT be used in production.
+  This is an experimental implementation of a Proxmox VM datasource using Plugin Framework.
 ---

-# Resource: proxmox_virtual_environment_vm2
+# Data Source: proxmox_virtual_environment_vm2

-!> **DO NOT USE**
-This is an experimental implementation of a Proxmox VM resource using Plugin Framework.<br><br>It is a Proof of Concept, highly experimental and **will** change in future.
-It does not support all features of the Proxmox API for VMs and **MUST NOT** be used in production.
+This is an experimental implementation of a Proxmox VM datasource using Plugin Framework.

--> Many attributes are marked as **optional** _and_ **computed** in the schema, hence you may seem added to the plan with "(known after apply)" status, even if they are not set in the configuration.
-This is done to support the `clone` operation, when a VM is created from an existing VM or template, and the source attributes are copied to the clone.<br><br>
-Computed attributes allow the provider to set those attributes without user input.
-The attributes are also marked as optional to allow the practitioner to set (or overwrite) them if needed.